primus/primus/README.md

 The `spark.headers` property contains contains the headers of either the request that started a handshake with the server or the headers of the actual real-time connection.
 This depends on the module you are using.

+*Please note that sending custom headers from the client to the server is impossible as not all transports that these transformers support can add custom headers to a request (JSONP for example).
+If you need to send custom data, use a query string when connecting*

 #### spark.address